salsita/web-api-proxy/README.md

 If you are deploying in an environment where you can't easily modify the file system (e.g. Heroku) you can also set the environment variable `WEB_API_PROXY_PUBLIC_KEY` to the public key text.

+(If you are using Heroku, you might want to [set the config variable from the command-line](http://stackoverflow.com/questions/6942600/multi-line-config-variables-in-heroku) if you have trouble getting the web interface to access a multiline value.)

 ### Running the server

 The server code uses ECMAScript 6.
 You can run it in Node 0.12.x or greater using: